salahudeentope/snbank/README.md

 Account email

+After supplying the details, a 10-digit account number will be generated and displayed for the customer.

-The details above should be saved in the customer.txt file, before saving, generate a 10 digits account number for the customer.
+The details above and the account number will then be stored in the customer.txt file.

-After staff completes creating the account, they should see the account number, and then presented with the options in (4) above.

-If Staff selects check account details from (4) above, the program should request for account number

-The program should fetch the details of the account from the customer.txt file and display it to the staff, then present back the options in (4) above.
+The options will be presented again and if the Staff selects check account details, the program will request for account number then the program will fetch the details of the account from the customer.txt file and display it to the staff.

-If staff selects logout in (4) above, delete the user session file and return the user back to the staff login page.
+If the staff selects logout, they will be returned to the staff login page.